Tips for your child’s skincare routine

 When you think about all the products you use every day on your child, it’s hard not to feel overwhelmed by the amount of potentially harmful substances you’re exposing them to.
 I’m not overreacting or trying to scare you into purchasing things on here…I’m simply being a father who loves his son and trying to help you make the right choices.

 Many clothing manufacturers now use organic clothing precisely because babies have sensitive skin.
-It’s hard to keep up with organic, all-natural, bio blah blah blah, so I made this list to hopefully guide you.
+It’s hard to keep up with organic, all-natural products, bio blah blah blah, so I made this list to hopefully guide you.
 Take care of your treasures.
 They are only young once!

 Hey You!!
 “At our Facebook group for fathers, you’ll find a safe and supportive space where you can share your experiences, ask for advice, and connect with other dads from around the world.
 Join us today!!”